-ALCP may be the best of both worlds: aging in place with assistance.
-Since 2012, HUD has channeled $26 million in grant funding to owners of multi-family housing developments in Arizona, California, Colorado, Connecticut, Massachusetts, Minnesota, New York, Ohio and Texas.
-The monies have been used to convert existing units into affordable apartments for seniors who need the types of support services assisted living provides, but still want to live independently.
+Since 2012, HUD has channeled $26 million in grant funding to owners of multi-family housing developments in Arizona, California, Colorado, Connecticut, Massachusetts, Minnesota, New York, Ohio, and Texas.
+These funds have been used to convert existing units into affordable apartments for seniors who need the types of support services assisted living provides, but still want to live independently.

-Eligible projects must also qualify as Section 202 or similar subsidized HUD housing.
+Eligible projects must also qualify as Section 202 or similar subsidized HUD housing, so the units may be more affordable than a typical ALF.
 This article explains ALCP in detail.

 Veterans and spouses of veterans may qualify for aid from the U.S. Department of Veterans Affairs.
 Although the VA does not pay a veteran’s rent, it may cover some of the services provided by an assisted living facility.
 Known as Aid and Attendance (A&A), this benefit is a monthly, needs-based payment above and beyond the VA pension that can help cover the costs of long-term care.
 It is important to note that a veteran or surviving spouse may only receive Aid and Attendance or Housebound benefits (if they are unable to leave their home), not both at once.

-- A single veteran must have countable income under $12,907 a year
+- A single veteran must have countable income at or under $22,577 a year

-- A veteran with a dependent or spouse must have countable income under $16,902 a year (as of 2016).
+- A veteran with a dependent or spouse must have countable income at or under $26,765 a year

 Finding Appropriate Housing in Your Area